Common Thyroid Disorders: Symptoms, Causes, and Treatments

 The primary function of your thyroid is to regulate your metabolic rate or metabolism.
 This is the mechanism through which your body converts the food you eat into energy.
 Your body's cells all require energy to function.
 Your entire body may be affected by an underactive or overactive thyroid.

-Triiodothyronine (T3) and thyroxine (T4) are the two primary hormones that the thyroid produces.
+Triiodothyronine (T3) and Thyroxine (T4) are the two primary hormones that the thyroid produces.
 This gland is also responsible for secreting calcitonin, the hormone that helps bone cells to absorb calcium and incorporate it into the bone structure.

 Common Types of Thyroid Disorders